 - Apply mechanics of writing (standard grammar, punctuation, spelling)

-- Employ critical thinking skills in the processes used to identify and solve problems.
-(Critical Thinking)
+- Employ critical thinking skills (Critical Thinking)

 - Identify and define key issues